SKRohit/SKRohit.github.io/_tabs/lawst.md

 {% include embed/youtube.html id='FxAfHz9jWrw' %}

-LawstIN Legal (LiL) is a product for lawyers for performing legal research, analysis, and drafting.
+LawstIN Legal (LiL) is a product for lawyers to perform legal research, analysis, and drafting.
 It is an integrated tool where lawyers can
 - find judgements though semantic search
 - draft their notes as they go through the judgments found during search
-- take help of integrated ai legal assistant in analysing their drafts,
+- take help of integrated AI legal assistant in analysing their drafts,
-- generating summary of judgments,
+- generating AI summary of judgments,
-- compare cases to find the relevant one to use in their argument
+- to compare cases to find the relevant one to use in their argument
-- explain legal jargons or laws
+- use AI to explain legal jargons or laws
-- sort judgements' search result based on relevancy score given by legal assistant.
+- sort judgements' search result based on relevancy score given by the legal assistant.

 For every case a lawyer is working on, they can create sessions with relevant info about the case, which helps the search engine and legal assistant in providing
 - better answers